Why being a freelance social media manager is such a cool job.

 How to become a confident and skilled social media manager.

 Do you need a degree to become a social media manager?

 You won’t find many people working marketing who have a degree in it.
 I myself don’t have a marketing degree.
-Marketing degrees are a relatively new field of study.
+Marketing degrees are a relatively new field of study, particularly digital based courses.

 If you’re studying marketing, do everything you can to build portfolio and experience up.
 Even if that’s working on your own blog and social media presence.